How to organise a small closet with lots of clothes: 14 expert tips and tricks

 Look to make the most of the space on top of the closet to store baskets and boxes to prevent them from taking up space inside.

-"If there is room on top of the wardrobe then use this dead space for seasonal clothes and shoes not being worn," advises Marie Bateson, APDO’s volunteer director and founder of Cut the Clutter
+"If there is room on top of the wardrobe then use this dead space for seasonal clothes and shoes not being worn," advises Marie Bateson, APDO’s volunteer director and founder of Cut the Clutter.

 11. Seek alternative storage under the bed

-Think outside of the closet to maximize storage potential because for a small closet to function well it can't afford to be overwhelmed by too many clothes.
+Think outside of the closet to maximise storage potential because for a small closet to function well it can't afford to be overwhelmed by too many clothes.
 A great place to store out-of-season or lesser-worn clothes is under the bed because the ample space is perfect for low-level storage bags or boxes that can be hidden from view.

 "Under-the-bed storage is an easy storage solution, whether it's built-in draws or just space underneath this is a great way to use what could be wasted space," says Vickie Farrell, APDO member and founder of Declutteright.
 "Just remember it can get dusty under there so ensure you have good storage boxes with lids.